pwsafe/pwsafe/README.txt

 What makes Password Safe different?
 Three things:
 1. Simplicity: Password Safe is designed to do one thing, and to do it well.
-Start the application, enter your "combination", double-click on the right entry - presto - the password is now on your clipboard,ready for pasting.
+Start the application, enter your "combination", double-click on the right entry - presto - the password is now on your clipboard, ready for pasting.
-2. Security: The original version was designed and written by Bruce Schneier - 'nuff said.
+2. Security: The original version was designed by Bruce Schneier - 'nuff said.
 3. Open Source: The source code for the project is available for inspection.
-For more information, see http://passwordsafe.sourceforge.net
+For more information, see http://pwsafe.org.

 The current version of Password Safe currently runs on Windows XP and later.
 Older versions are still available supporting Windows 95, 98,